WP_Post Object

 Other Considerations

-- Creation of new frameworks: In many cases it may be most efficient and effective to create new frameworks that put controls on research to ensure it occurs in a safe and responsible way that aren’t unnecessarily restrictive or hindering.
+- Creation of new frameworks: In many cases, it may be most efficient and effective to create new frameworks that put controls on research to ensure it occurs in a safe and responsible way that isn’t unnecessarily restrictive or hindering.

 - Modification of existing policy: Examine, and consider reforming, existing policies that have the potential to inhibit the research and development of this technology, e.g., the London Protocol.